Level: Advanced (Level 3)Awarding Body: AQA

 What can it lead to?

-Studying AS/A2 Spanish will allow you to communicate with more than 495 million people worldwide.
+Studying AS/A2 Spanish will allow you to communicate with more than 580 million people worldwide.
 Knowing Spanish will also greatly increase your employment options with many of the world's leading economies demanding Spanish speakers.
-In today's multilingual world what you'll need is the ability to spot opportunities or problems that the monolingual won't be aware of.
 You'll be surprised how much you can do, and how your fluency will increase with practice.

-Learning Spanish at A2 level will open doors to new job opportunities and trade internationally.
+Learning Spanish at A2 level will open doors to job and trade opportunities internationally.
 Latin American countries have been experiencing strong economic growth.
-Also the Hispanic culture continues to have global impact on culture, architecture, art, literature and Hispanic actors and singers are gaining worldwide recognition and fame.
+Hispanic culture continues to have a global impact on architecture, art, literature, and culture.
+Hispanic actors and singers have gained worldwide recognition and fame.